Arthur M. Sackler: Purdue Pharma controversy

 In 1952, Sackler arranged financing for his brothers to purchase the Purdue-Frederick Company.
 Purdue came to sell practical over-the-counter products like the antiseptic Betadine, the laxative Senokot, and earwax remover Cerumenex.
 The company also sold MS Contin, or morphine with time-release properties, for which the patent was to expire in the late 1980s.
 Following Arthur's death in 1987, his option on one third of that company was sold by his estate to his brothers Mortimer and Raymond, who owned the separate company named Purdue Pharma and used Purdue-Frederick as a holding company.

 Eight years after Arthur's death, Purdue began selling OxyContin, about 1.5 times the strength of morphine, under the direction of his brothers.
 That company pleaded guilty in 2007 and was fined 640 million for misbranding OxyContin.
 Critics of the Sackler family and Purdue contend that the same marketing techniques used when Arthur consulted to pharmaceutical companies selling non-opioid medications were later abused in the marketing of OxyContin by his brothers and his nephew, Richard Sackler, setting the opioid epidemic in motion.
-According to a quote in The Guardian, “This is essentially a crime family … drug dealers in nice suits and dresses.”
+According to Paul Hanly quoted in The Guardian, “This is essentially a crime family … drug dealers in nice suits and dresses.”